eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/create-your-first-microservice-javascript.md

 #### iofog.ioMessage() / iofog.wsSendMessage()

-Now that we can read control signals and message, we also need to send messages out with the actual moving average.
+Now that you can read control signals and message, you also need to send messages out with the actual moving average.
 We create and send ioMessages in JSON, which is the Node.js serialization format used for intercommunication between microservices.

-When our code wants to publish a message to any other microservice, these are what we'll be sending.
+When your code wants to publish a message to any other microservice, these are what you'll be sending.

 There are a number of optional fields, but the most common are: `contentdata`, `infotype`, and `infoformat`.
-The `contentdata` field is the actual data payload we want to send, which needs to be provided as a string.
+The `contentdata` field is the actual data payload you want to send, which needs to be provided as a string.

 ```js
 const output = iofog.ioMessage({